 - The University of Nicosia has established quality assurance procedures and each programme is reviewed periodically.
 The fact that ethical review committees and procedures are in place at different levels is efficient, making it possible to readily proceed with setting up studies in straightforward cases, whereas ensuring in depth consideration of more complex or sensitive cases.
-The Department of Social Sciences played an active role in setting up this. - The attempt to develop a more specific curriculum for the MSc in School Psychology is a plus, especially because the new courses as indicated above provide trainees with more preparation in professional skills such as for intervention at classroom level and behaviour management. - Staff profiles on the University of Nicosia website are clear and include a brief CV, which is useful for prospective students.
+The Department of Social Sciences played an active role in setting up this. - The attempt to differentiate the curricula of MSc in School Psychology and MSc in Educational Psychology is to be recommended. - Staff profiles on the University of Nicosia website are clear and include a brief CV, which is useful for prospective students.

-- The fact that the newly proposed programme has similar course descriptions as those in the MSc in Educational Psychology (Conventional and Distance Learning) is undesirable.
+- The fact that the newly proposed School Psychology programme has similar course descriptions as those in the MSc in Educational Psychology (Conventional and Distance Learning) is undesirable.
 Content as well as assessment activities for the two groups should be differentiated, as the programmes target different groups of students. - In the research methods course(s), the predominant focus is on quantitative research methods and statistics.
-The EEC recommends to restore the balance and add content on qualitative research methods (e.g., thematic analysis, discourse analysis, ethnographic approaches, grounded theory, Interpretative Phenomenological Analysis, narrative approaches), as well as use of qualitative analysis software (Nvivo).
+The EEC recommends to restore the balance and add content on qualitative research methods (e.g., thematic analysis, discourse analysis, ethnographic approaches, grounded theory, Interpretative Phenomenological Analysis, narrative approaches), as well as use of qualitative analysis software (Nvivo). - The EEC is of the view that having a master's thesis as compulsory part of a MSc programme is indispensable to meet international standards.
+The EEC thinks it is undesirable to graduate from a MSc without having conducted a substantial independent piece of research work.
+The EEC strongly recommends the programme teams to reconsider this matter.
+Also, the EEC recommends to increase flexibility in the format of master's theses, e.g., possibility to write the thesis in the format of a publishable paper (i.e. length can be less than 60 pages; language can be English). - The curriculum for the programme in Educational Psychology is too much focused on issues that are applicable to the practice of school psychology such as 'Testing and Psychometric Assessment' rather than on "assessment for and of learning" (one of the key tasks of teachers), with considerations of the importance of formative assessment in education as well as the validity and equitability of the system of national and other examinations. - The EEC recommends that 'Inclusive Education' should become a compulsory course in the programme (rather than an elective).